List of GoBots characters: Toys

 Two toys were produced for Treds.
 The first was released as a Gobot.
 The second as a Transformer, which was a recolor of the Autobot Warpath.

 Turbo

 Turbo is one of the three main protagonists of Challenge of the Gobots.
 He transforms into a supercar.
-Turbo is badly damaged in the children's book where they first arrive on Earth when Leader 1 takes and brings 3 astronauts to their base and repair him.
+Turbo is badly damaged in the children's book where they first arrive on Earth when Leader-1 takes and brings three astronauts to their base and repair him.

 Vamp

 Vamp is a female Renegade Gobot who works for Cy-Kill.
 She can fire blasts of energy from her eyes.

 Vamp and Scooter were featured on the cover of issue #2 of the Gobots Magazine.

 Animated series

 Creepy, Scorp and Vamp aided the Master Renegade from escaping his imprisonment by Cy-Kill on Roguestar.

 Comics

 Vamp appeared in the story "Scooter's Mighty Magnet" as one of Cy-Kill's minions.

 Eagle Comics

-Vamp appeared Casmodon in the Eagle Comics story The Robo Machines.
+Vamp appeared as Casmodon in the Eagle Comics story The Robo Machines.
 He was one of the Devil Invaders.